-Earthworks to prepare the railway alignment, extending from Hester Avenue to join with the existing earthworks south of Landbeach Boulevard.
+Earthworks to prepare the railway alignment, extending from Hester Avenue to join the existing earthworks south of Landbeach Boulevard.

 Passenger services on the new line started in 2015.

-Features of the overall project include:
+Features of the overall project included:

 - A park ’n’ ride station with approximately 930 car bays